davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 Accounting for the Cr-dependent depth of the spinel--garnet transition, the 65 mW/m^2 conductive geotherm is the coolest that places all samples within the spinel stability field.
-The centroids of the Ca-in-olivine model age distributions broadly correspond to a range in surface heat flow from ~70 to 110 mW/m^2.
+The centroids of the Ca-in-olivine model depth distributions broadly correspond to a range in surface heat flow from ~70 to 110 mW/m^2.

 Using a database of surface heat flows for North America,
 @Erkan2009 estimates regionally-averaged heat flows of 80-90 mW/m^2 for the central California coast, including the vicinity of Crystal Knob.
 Projection of the TA98 temperature distribution onto our calculated steady-state geotherms yields model depths of ~45-55 km for the Crystal Knob sample set.
-This depth range is within the spinel stability field and falls near the center of the depth distributions extracted using Ca-in-olivine barometry.
-We discuss the accuracy of heat flow data further in @sec:heat-flow
+This depth range falls within the spinel stability field and near the center of the depth distributions extracted using Ca-in-olivine barometry.
+However, depths derived from surface heat flows may be underestimates, for reasons discussed in @sec:heat-flow.

 ### Summary of depth constraints